frak/s3bk/README.md

 ## Planned development

-* Synchronised folders, a la Dropbox
+* Synchronised folders, a la Dropbox.
+* Unit tests - this was a scratch-an-itch project to save me Dropbox fees for what was just essentially an offsite backup.